HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: User Study Instructions

 \subsection{Overall Description of the Study}

 \begin{quote} This study asks you to compare generated indoor scenes.
+Please read the instructions carefully.
 For each comparison, you are required to choose one of two scenes (Left or Right).
 The study has two parts: \begin{enumerate} \item Scene Level Evaluation: You will see top-down views of each scene.
-Focus on the overall room layout and furniture arrangement. \item Small Object Level Evaluation: You will see close-up views of populated furniture (e.g., objects on tables, shelves). \end{enumerate} Each evaluation should take approximately 30 seconds. \end{quote}
+Focus on the overall room layout and furniture arrangement. \item Small Object Level Evaluation: You will see close-up views of populated furnitures (e.g., objects on tables, shelves). \end{enumerate} Each evaluation should take approximately 20 seconds.
+Thank you for your time and responses! \end{quote}